nuejs/www/docs2/tutorials/build-a-simple-spa.md

 ## Next steps
-Here is a sligtly more advanced SPA example with 6,968 leads and 985 customers on the backend.
-There is searching and sorting possibilities and the client state is stored on the URL.
+Here is a slightly more advanced SPA example with 6,968 leads and 985 customers on the backend.
+There are searching and sorting possibilities and the client state is stored on the URL.
 The model features lazy-loading and client-side storage so that every operation is instant:

 [bunny-video]
   videoId: 7c291fcd-b344-4ff9-bd3f-5c7301707c5d